nullthefirst/nullthefirst/README.md

 ### A bit about me

-I cofounded [JidiTrust](https://github.com/Usheninte/jiditrust-mvp) in 2020, a startup offering business management tools and financial literacy education in African local dialects.
+I served as the technical cofounder for [JidiTrust](https://github.com/Usheninte/jiditrust-mvp) in 2020 (April to August), a startup offering business management tools and financial literacy education in African local dialects.
 This was done during my time as an Entrepreneur-in-Training at [MEST Africa](https://meltwater.org/).

-Currently I operate the [ninte.dev](https://ninte.dev) brand as a Software Development Consultant.
+Currently I operate the [ninte.dev](https://ninte.dev) brand as a Technology Consultant.
 I am actively learning to build systems capable of creating value from information produced on the African continent.

 ---